flutter/website/src/cookbook/effects/shimmer-loading.md

 of those images.

 On the other hand, consider the text that appears beneath the rounded rectangle images.
-You won’t know how many lines of text exist until the text loads.
+You won't know how many lines of text exist until the text loads.
 Therefore, there is no point in trying to draw a rectangle for every line of text.
 Instead, while the data is loading, you draw a couple of very thin rounded rectangles that represent the text that will appear.
-The shape and size doesn’t quite match, but that is OK.
+The shape and size doesn't quite match, but that is OK.

 Start with the circular list items at the top of the screen.
 Ensure that each `CircleListItem` widget displays a circle